gregdionne/janus/README.md

 ### Database
 Janus creates a database for each move metric.
 The database stores, for any arrangement of the cube, the number of moves (modulo three) required to completely solve any two opposing faces.
 Once the database is created it is saved to disk for ready retrieval in the current directory.

 Some attempt has been made to reduce the size of the database by symmetry of the positions of the four identical edges of one face and the four identical edges of the other face.
-Instead of the 34,650 ways to encode the positions of the edges (12C4 &#183; 8C4), checking for symmetry gives 4,425 positions (6, 6, 168, 4245 positions with 1-, 2-, 4-, and 8-way equivalent symmetric positions, respectively by any combination of rotation or inversion about the axes adjoining the opposing faces.
+Instead of the 34,650 ways to encode the positions of the edges (12C4 &#183; 8C4), checking for symmetry gives 2,270 positions by any combination of color exchange, rotation, or inversion about the axes adjoining the opposing faces.
 There are 2&#8312; ways to flip the eight edges, 8C4 ways to choose the positions of the four identical corners of one face and four identical corners of the other, and 3&#8311; ways to spin seven corners in-place where the last corner's spin is determined by the previous seven.
-This gives a grand total of 4,425 &#183; 2&#8312; &#183; 8C4 &#183; 3&#8311; = 4,425 &#183; 256 &#183; 70 &#183; 2,187 = 173,420,352,000 positions in the table.
+This gives a grand total of 2,270 &#183; 2&#8312; &#183; 8C4 &#183; 3&#8311; = 2,270 &#183; 256 &#183; 70 &#183; 2,187 = 88,963,660,000 positions in the table.

 <table>
 <tr><th>Quater-Turn Metric</th><th>Face-Turn Metric</th></tr>